sshivananda/ts-sqs-consumer/README.md

 ## Background

 ---
 `ts-sqs-consumer` allows you to start processing messages from SQS by just passing in the connection configuration options and defining what needs to be done as part of the job processing.

 - Establishes a connection to the sqs queue
 - Longpolls for messages
 - If messages are found: processes them using the processor function used
 - If the message processing is successful: the message is deleted from the queue

 The library has a heavy emphasis on code quality and is integrated with the following tools:

 - Code Climate: for code quality and maintainability
 - FOSSA - for license check.
 Verfies that dependencies used in this library do not go beyond the license that this library adheres to.
 A detailed link is available in the [License](##License) section of the document.
 - Whitesource to scan for security vulnerabilities.
-Note that this does not currently cause build failures - but does get reported as an open issue.
+Note that this does not currently cause build failures: but does get reported as an open issue.

 ## Installation